 Your doctor can use a nerve block to help avoid or treat certain pain, including:

-A nerve block can also be used as a tool to help your doctor discover the source of your pain.
+This block can also be used as a tool to help your doctor discover the source of your pain.

 Before your procedure begins, your doctor uses a fluoroscope, a machine that gives continuous X-ray imaging, to help determine the exact spot where the injection will be given.
 You’re then given a temporary pain reliever to make sure the medicine reaches the correct spot.

 For 24 hours, you pay attention to your pain level, evaluating the effectiveness of the injection’s placement.
 If it works, your physician gives you the nerve block for results that can be felt immediately and last longer.
-The steroid in the nerve block usually takes effect after a few days since it takes a little longer to reduce your inflammation.
+The steroid in the block usually takes effect after a few days since it takes a little longer to reduce your inflammation.

 To find out if a nerve block is right for you, contact the experts at Florida Medical Pain Management by calling the office or booking an appointment online today.